The Grass Is Greener: Plot

-Next day, Hilary does not return home; instead, Hattie, an ex-girlfriend of Victor's who still carries a torch for him, arrives, anxious to tell him about his wife's affair.
-Victor phones Charles' hotel and invites him to visit; he accepts, against Hilary’s wishes, and even offers to give her a lift back from London.
+The next day, Hilary does not return home; instead, Hattie, an ex-girlfriend of Victor's who still carries a torch for him, arrives, anxious to tell him about his wife's affair.
+Despite admitting that he is devastated, Victor surmises that if he had stopped Hilary from going to London to see Charles, this would have damaged their relationship.
+However, when Hattie reveals that Charles has given Hilary an expensive mink coat, Victor becomes determined to reclaim his wife's affections.
+Victor phones Charles's hotel and invites him to visit over the weekend; he accepts, against Hilary's wishes, and even offers to give her a lift back from London.